ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

   * Tests directly against individual parts of the code base.

 If you're a developer, one of the most valuable things you can do is look at the GitHub issues list and help fix bugs.
-We almost always prioritize bug fixing over feature development, so helping to fix bugs is one of the best things you can do.
+We almost always prioritize bug fixing over feature development.

-Even if you're not a developer, helping to test pull requests for bug fixes and features is still immensely valuable.
+Even for non developers, helping to test pull requests for bug fixes and features is still immensely valuable.
+Ansible users who understand writing playbooks and roles should be able to add integration tests and so Github pull requests with integration tests that show bugs in action will also be a great way to help.

 Testing within GitHub & Shippable